 With Women Kisoboka seeks to promote gender parity through women’s economic empowerment to enable marginalized women to be impactful agents of change and leadership in their community.
 In doing so, we work with marginalized women living in remote villages and urban slums to tackle the many challenges of extreme poverty and to tap into their confidence and ability to empower themselves, their families and their community.
 Interest free small loans are provided to support their livelihoods, emergency needs, school fees for their children and health care for their family, that too serves as a bridge for the most marginalized to benefit socially and economically from financial inclusion.
 Building upon economic empowerment, With Women Kisoboka works with the strategic focus of human-centered, systems change to increase the number and diversity of secure, quality, well-paying income earning opportunities for the women of each of our local partners that too fulfills the needs of their respective communities.

-With Women Kisoboka began in 2016 as a as the first program in Africa for the nonprofit Our Biswas.
-As of November 2019, we are establishing ourselves as a non-governmental organization in Uganda and a U.S. non-profit under the name, With Women Kisoboka, meaning With Women It is Possible.
+With Women Kisoboka began in 2016 as the first program in Africa for another nonprofit.
+As of November 2019, we established ourselves as an indigenous non-governmental organization (NGO) in Uganda and a U.S. non-profit under the name, With Women Kisoboka, meaning With Women It is Possible.
 In the spring of 2019, we began down the path of community systems change by holding workshops to develop a shared understanding of the women’s interests and current capabilities along with the community challenges and opportunities as expressed by the local authorities.
-Additionally, the CDOs in the Nakaseke; Kisinga sub-County, Kasese District; Kampala Lubaga Division, and Kyaninga are working with us to identify local, relevant CBOs and NGOs, and we are in communication with more than half dozen international NGOs who support trainings, market connections and potential funding.
+Additionally, the CDOs in the districts fo Nakaseke, Kasese District; Kampala, Kyaninga, Kiboga and Jinja are working with us to identify local, relevant CBOs and NGOs, and we are in communication with more than half dozen international NGOs who support trainings, market connections and potential funding.

-In country, With Women Kisoboka nurture a community of trust in which women grow to contributors and often leaders in their respective communities.
+In country, With Women Kisoboka nurtures a community of trust in which women grow to contributors and often leaders in their respective communities.